 Telematics data can show you how to reduce your fleet's fuel consumption, reduce aggressive driving, and more.
 In some instances, insurance companies will give you a discount if you are using telematics, so you not only reduce the amount of accidents, you may also be able to reduce your insurance premiums.

-Like many industries, one of the HVAC challenges to overcome is the lack of skilled labor.
+Like many industries, one of the HVAC challenges to overcome is the lack of skilled labor and contractors.
 The underlying reason for this is unclear.
 Are more high school students pursuing higher education?
 Is HVAC work less attractive than other trades?

 Regardless of the reason for the current workforce shortages, they may only get worse.
 Fewer young people are pursuing the trades as older technicians are retiring or otherwise leaving the workforce.
 This is bad news for customer satisfaction.
 If you don't have enough employees to get to all your customers or answer an emergency call, they'll find someone else who can.

-There are a couple of things you can do to combat this challenge in the HVAC industry.
+There are a couple of things you can do to combat this challenge in the industry especially with prices of air conditioning systems.
 There is often a poaching culture in this industry.
 Reliable, experienced technicians are hard to find, and competitors often snatch valuable employees from each other.
 Offering incremental pay raises as well as attractive benefits such as sick time, PTO, and health insurance can attract potential employees and incentivize them to stay.
 Building a sustainable recruiting system for hiring and retaining talented employees and reliable employees will help keep workforce challenges to a minimum.

 Sure, your phone seems to never stop ringing when it's steaming hot or freezing cold.
 When the weather is at its most extreme, your business will be going like gangbusters.
 These are the times when your customers' HVAC systems are stressed to their maximum capacity, so they often show their limitations or break down completely.
 Other times, business may slow to a crawl as you wait hours between calls.